Elekoumpo/Elekoumpo/README.md

-- 👋 Hi, I’m @Elekoumpo
+- 👋 Hi, I’m Ejub (or in the DEV environment @Elekoumpo)
 - 👀 I’m interested mostly in Microservice Arhitecture and Web Development.
 - 🌱 I’m currently learning React.js, Express.js, Typescript and GraphQL.
 - 💞️ I’m looking to collaborate on any kind of projects that would cotribute to my knowledge and put me in favorable position skillwise.